 Most jigsaw puzzles present assemblers with a clear challenge: Arrange the pieces just right until you’ve recreated the picture on the box.
 If puzzles appeal to your logical side, you may have a hard time completing the Infinite Galaxy Puzzle.
-As Gizmodo reports, the pieces are specially designed to fit together in any direction with no boundaries to contain them.
+The pieces are specially designed to fit together in any direction with no boundaries to contain them.

 The edgeless puzzle was made possible using “math, science, and lasers,” according to the creators.
 The geometric concept that inspired the idea is called a Klein bottle, a theoretical 3D shape that’s mathematically identical inside and out.